anisalibegic/separated_row/README.md

 ## Usage

-The only difference between `SeparatedRow` and `Row` are `separatorBuilder` and `includeOuterSeparators` properties.
+The only difference between `SeparatedRow` and `Row` are `separatorBuilder` and `outerSeparatorMode` properties.

 - `separatorBuilder` - Executed every time when there is a need to inject the separator
-- `includeOuterSeparators` - Separators are added before the first and after the last element if true
+- `outerSeparatorMode` - Separators can be added before the first element, after the last element, or both

 ## Comparison